 Have you ever had a conversation with someone you love that turned into an argument and wound up spiraling into a screaming match?
-We may not want to admit it but sometimes our emotions can escalate so quickly that we lose sight of the big picture and don’t respond in the way we would prefer.
+We may not want to admit it but sometimes our emotions can escalate so quickly we lose sight of the big picture and do not respond in the way we would prefer.
 In those moments, mindfulness skills can feel like a super power.
-When you get skilled at being mindful you learn how to press pause internally, observe the scene and choose a response instead of reacting mindlessly.
+When you get skilled at being mindful you learn how to press pause internally, observe, and choose a response instead of reacting mindlessly.
 Perhaps even choosing to remain silent instead of blurting out something you would later regret.

-Mindfulness isn’t about denying or burying your emotions.
+Mindfulness is not about denying or burying your emotions.
 It simply helps you cultivate a different relationship to them.
-With practice, you choose to observe your feelings and experiences in real time without judgment.
+With practice, you observe your feelings and experience, in real time without judgment.
 Internally, you remain neutral.
 This creates a space between whatever is happening and your reaction.
-Mindfulness can bring awareness, insight, compassion and choice to your communications.
+Mindfulness can bring awareness, insight, compassion, and choice to your communications.
 You are more likely to talk things out instead of make matters worse during moments of conflict.
-Being mindful helps you feel more centered, calm and connected to your internal power.
+Being mindful helps you feel more centered, calm, and connected to your internal power.
 It builds emotional intelligence which helps you remain steady when situations get challenging,

 Being mindful helps build more positive relationships.
-And good relationships often help us succeed, grow and become better human beings.
+And good relationships often help us succeed and become better human beings.
 Whether it is relationships at work, with friends, family members or a spouse, when you know yourself and manage yourself mindfully, you become stronger.
 You are more able to listen with curiosity and communicate with an open heart and an open mind.

 Mindfulness helps relationships thrive.